 Dorsal fins should both go up and lower at various times during their daily lives.
 When they are swimming forward it will probably be lower and pointing towards the back of their body, when they are just hanging out it will be "up" and that is a good thing.

-20 Long: 3 Juli Corycats, 4 red line tetra's, 3 Von Rio Tetra, 1 Rubber lipped pleco, 1 curviceps cichlid, 1 blue tetra's.
+20 Long: 1 Juli Corycat, 4 red line tetra's, 3 Von Rio tetra, 1 Flame tetra 1 Rubber lipped pleco, 1 Curviceps cichlid, 1 blue tetra.

 I have green things with leafs.